 And finally, at 8:49 PM from BigRock’s Abuse Mitigation Team, I received a useless email update.
 That email contains nothing but almost similar words I wrote to them.

-I believe that the BigRock’s Abuse Mitigation Team replied to my email just for the sake of sending a reply and that too within the same email I saw that my support ticket’s status is Closed.
+I believe that the BigRock’s Abuse Mitigation Team replied to my email just for the sake of sending a reply.
+Also, within the same email, I saw that my support ticket’s status is Closed.

-Anyway, the domain started resolving, and everything came back to online very shortly.
+Anyway, the domain started resolving, and everything came back online very shortly.

 Was My Domain Phishing?